Isaac River

-The Isaac River is a river and anabranch located in Central Queensland, Australia.
+The Isaac River is a river and anabranch in Central Queensland, Australia.

 Course

 The headwaters of the river rise south east of Glenden, Queensland and flow in a generally southern direction, crossing the Peak Downs Highway near Moranbah.
 It continues past Iffley and veers eastward at Leichhardt Downs forming a series of braided channels, and veers south east again and flows past the eastern edge of Junee State Forest and then discharges into the MacKenzie River of which it is a tributary.

 The river has a catchment area of 22364 km2 of which an area of 474 km2 is composed of riverine wetlands.

 History

 Yetimarala (also known as Jetimarala, Yetimaralla, and Bayali) is an Australian Aboriginal language of Central Queensland.
 Its traditional language region is within the local government areas of Central Highlands Region, on the Boomer Range and Broadsound Range and the Fitzroy River, Killarney Station, Mackenzie River and Isaac River.

 The river was named for the pastoralist Frederick Nevil Isaac by the explorer Ludwig Leichhardt who came across the river during his 1845 expedition through the area to Port Essington (now Darwin).
 Isaac owned Gowrie Station on the Darling Downs and was a keen supporter of Leichhardt.